-Drop by 360 Valencia Street on Mondays for free one-on-one computer training and hands-on presentations in a friendly environment.
+Drop by the 4th floor at 1360 Mission Street on Mondays for free one-on-one computer training and hands-on presentations in a friendly environment.
 We open the lab at 9am, and are usually there until 3pm.
-Please check our calendar for a full list of current lab times and locations throughout San Francisco.
+Or see our calendar for a full list of current lab times and locations throughout San Francisco.

 As part of the San Francisco Department of Aging and Adult Services’ SF Connected Program, Community Technology Network, Self-Help for the Elderly and Conard House also have computer training and specialty classes.
 To see a calendar of all free classes or for more information, go to www.sfconnected.org or call (415) 355-3555.